CaptainSeagull/Preprocessor-Honours/README.md

 This is a simple project which aims to provide some meta programming functionality not currently in C++.
 The utility generates code, which should be included in the relevant .cpp file.

-The reason for doing C++ this way, as opposed to some other ways, include.
-- The ability to target multiple compilers with the output.

 All generate code strictly follows the C++11 specification, and should compile correctly under MSVC, Clang, or GCC, even with `-Wall` enabled.
 If you're using a pre-C++11 compiler, then the preprocessor can still be used, but some functions will not compile.
-They, however, have alternatives which can be used.
+All the functions which require C++11 features have alternatives which can be used and are compiant with the C++98 specification.

 #Build instructions

 ##Windows
-Call win32_build.bat from the command line, which should generate the exe inside the `build` directory.
-This uses Visual Studio 2013 to build (MSVC 12), so if you're using a different version of visual studio then change the line `set VISUAL_STUDIO_VERSION=12` to whatever version of Visual Studio you're using.
+Call `win32_build.bat` from the command line, which should generate the executable inside the `build` directory.
+This uses Visual Studio 2013 to build (MSVC 12), so if you're using a different version of visual studio then change the line `set VISUAL_STUDIO_VERSION=12` inside `.bat` file to match whatever version of Visual Studio you're using.

 ##Linux
-Call build_clang.sh from the command line This should generate the app file inside the `build` directory.
-This uses Clang version 3.8, so if you don't have that version installed on our computer, you'll need to change all the lines that say `Clang++-3.8` to match the version you've got.
+Call `build_clang.sh` from the command line, which should generate the app file inside the `build` directory.
+This uses Clang version 3.8, so if you don't have that version installed on your computer, then you'll need to change all the lines that say `Clang++-3.8` to match the version you've got.

-There is currently no build version which uses GCC, but in order to build all you have to do if build all the files located in the `preprocessor` directory, excluding `platform_win32.cpp`.

 ##Mac
 N/A